Tuxos/RHPET-OSCP-Workshop/README.md

 # RHPET-OSCP-Workshop

-Labguide for the Red Hat Partner Enablement Training for OpenShift Containert Platform Jumpstart.
+Labguide for the Red Hat Partner Enablement Training for OpenShift Container Platform Jumpstart.

 The Lab itself is provided through Ravello.